Eduardo-Montanhani/Eduardo-Montanhani/README.md

-# Olá, me chamo Eduardo! 👋
+# Hello, my name is Eduardo! 👋

-Bem-vindo ao meu perfil no GitHub!
-Sou desenvolvedor apaixonado por tecnologia e adoro trabalhar em projetos que envolvem aprendizado constante e desafios interessantes.
+Welcome to my GitHub profile!
+I'm a developer passionate about technology, always excited to work on projects that involve continuous learning and interesting challenges.

-## 🚀 Sobre Mim
+## 🚀 About Me

-- 💻 Sempre buscando aprender novas tecnologias e melhorar minhas habilidades de programação.
+- 💻 Always striving to learn new technologies and improve my programming skills.
-- 🎨 Interessado em desenvolvimento Full-Stack.
+- 🎨 Interested in Full-Stack development.
+- 🎓 Currently in my final year of college, working towards graduation.
-- 📚 Atualmente estou aprimorando meus conhecimentos em **Next.js**, **Laravel**.
+- 📚 Currently enhancing my knowledge in **Next.js** and **Laravel**.

-## 🚀 Tecnologias e Ferramentas
+## 🚀 Technologies and Tools

-Aqui estão algumas das linguagens e tecnologias que mais utilizo:
+Here are some of the languages and technologies I use the most:

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)